-We are providing notice that the annual meeting of stockholders of Hudson Highland Group, Inc. will be held on Tuesday, May 1, 2007, at 8:00 A.M., local time, at the Hudson Highland Group, Inc. Corporate Headquarters, 560 Lexington Avenue (Lexington Avenue and 50th Street), 5th Floor, New York, New York 10022, for the following purposes:
+We are providing notice that the annual meeting of stockholders of Hudson Highland Group, Inc. will be held on Thursday, April 24, 2008, at 8:00 A.M., local time, at the Hudson Highland Group, Inc. Corporate Headquarters, 560 Lexington Avenue (Lexington Avenue and 50th Street), 5th Floor, New York, New York 10022, for the following purposes:

-- 1. To elect one director to hold office until the 2008 annual meeting of stockholders and two directors to hold office until the 2010 annual meeting of stockholders and until their successors are duly elected and qualified. - 2.
-To ratify the appointment of BDO Seidman, LLP as independent registered public accounting firm to audit Hudson Highland Group, Inc.'s financial statements for the fiscal year ending December 31, 2007. - 3.
+- 1. To elect two directors to hold office until the 2011 annual meeting of stockholders and until their successors are duly elected and qualified. - 2.
+To ratify the appointment of KPMG LLP as independent registered public accounting firm to audit Hudson Highland Group, Inc.'s financial statements for the fiscal year ending December 31, 2008. - 3.
 To consider and act upon such other business as may properly come before the meeting or any adjournment or postponement of the meeting.

-Only stockholders of record at the close of business on March 12, 2007 will be entitled to vote at the annual meeting and any adjournment or postponement of the meeting.
+Only stockholders of record at the close of business on March 3, 2008 will be entitled to vote at the annual meeting and any adjournment or postponement of the meeting.